digital-asset/daml/docs/source/app-dev/app-arch.rst

      Resubmit with an earlier deduplication start.

    - ``OUT_OF_RANGE`` for the submission rank:
-     This should happen only when the application uses a completion offset obtained from one participant for a submission on another participant.
+     This should happen only when the application uses a completion offset obtained from one participant (instance) for a submission on another participant.
      The application should not mix completion offsets from different participants.
+     If this happens during fail-over from one participant instance to another, the application should retry.

    - ``ALREADY_EXISTS`` with reason ``DEDUPLICATION``:
      The error details contain the offset and submission id of the earlier completion.